Volaris-AI/security-assessments/docs/template.md

 ## 2. Vendor Overview

+### 2.1 Product Tiers & Feature Availability

+Describe each product or service tier the vendor offers.
+For each tier, document:

+- Included security features (e.g., encryption at rest, encryption in transit, IP protection measures).
+- Any limitations or absence of enterprise-grade capabilities in free or lower-cost tiers.
+- Evidence: URLs to official documentation or screenshots.

+Use this section to determine if enterprise-grade security requires a paid tier.

+---

+### 2.2 Vendor/Product Details

 - **Product/Service Description:**
 - **Deployment Model:** (SaaS, On-Premises, Hybrid)
 - **Geographical Locations:**
 - **Key Stakeholders:**

-Outline the vendor’s business model and the context in which the product or service is delivered.
+Outline the vendor’s business model and context of service delivery.

 ---